MediaparX/acbb_connector/README.md

 ## Todo

-* add logging of error and actions to a file for better debugging
 * add IP whitelisting
 * don't post the same comment again when switching branches and pushing that branch